cse110-fa22-group15/cse110-fa22-group15/specs/adrs/ADR1.md

 ## Decision Outcome

-Chosen option: Create all above option because it is the basic of CRUD which is create, read, upadte, and delete.
+Chosen option: Create all of the options because it is the basic of CRUD app which is create, read, upadte, and delete.